mrksbrg/adas-pro-sivic/README.md

 1. Run `run_NSGAII.m`

 #### Configuring NSGA-II
-The following variables are used to tune NSGA-II.
+The following variables are used to tune NSGA-II:

+- `time_budget`: Time budget allowed by NSGA-II to find solutions.
+- `population_size`: Size of the initial population.
+The same number of solutions will be identified.
+ - `nbr_mutations`: Number of mutations inserted after crossover.

 #### Troubleshooting
 - Sometimes the background service DCPSInforRepo does not start properly with Pro-SiVIC.
 Try starting it manually from the bin folder in the Pro-SiVIC installation using the command `DCPSInfoRepo -o f:/temp/repo.ior -ORBListenEndpoints iiop://:4242`